 |1-2 bed new build flats/maisonettes||Town Centre, Greenlands, Brockhill, Astwood, Crabbs Cross|

 As the demand for private rented property has risen, rental prices have also increased in all areas over the past few years.
 Landlords have been able to hold out for asking prices due to the high demand and quick turn-around of rental properties.
 During the next year, rental prices are expected to see marginal increases, but ultimately stabilise with more Landlords renting property or buying to let.

 Tenants favour the neighbourhoods of Oakenshaw South, Crabbs Cross, Headless Cross, Webheath, Walkwood, Winyates Green and Astwood Bank.
-These areas offer the best return for Landlords due to high demand, higher rental incomes and the calibre of tenants, as they are often in professional, higher paid employment.
-In addition, because these affluent neighbourhoods are so popular, properties can command a higher price without the need for Landlords to negotiate.
+These areas offer the best return for Landlords due to high demand, higher rental incomes and the calibre of tenants, as they are often in professional, higher-paid employment.
+Moreover, because these affluent neighbourhoods are so popular, properties can command a higher price without the need for landlords to negotiate.